Sunway Logo

 Day 11 Etosha National Park/Windhoek

-Arrive in Windhoek and visit the G Adventures supported Penduka Village Restaurant & Shop for an included lunch, then spend the rest of the afternoon exploring the German-influenced capital city.
+Arrive in Windhoek and visit the G Adventures supported Penduka Village Restaurant & Shop for an included lunch.

 Leave Etosha National Park and head south through the Namibian countryside to Windhoek.